livewire/livewire/README.md

 * Make `->getName()` in `src/Component.php` a static method
 * Use camel-cased accessors for snake-cased properties ($this->foo_bar -> $this->getFooBarProperty) (PR ready here: #690)
 * Maybe remove base `render()` method to allow for DI in method params (PR here: #893)
+* Set initial properties from the query string if using `$updatesQueryString`?

 ## Contributors ✨